nickp60/riboSeed/readthedocs/PIPELINE.rst

                        [--python2_7_exe PYTHON2_7_EXE]
                        clustered_loci_txt

-    Given cluster file of rDNA regions from riboSelect and either paired-end or single-end reads, assembles the mapped reads into pseduocontig 'seeds', and uses those with the reads to runde fere novo and de novo assembly with SPAdes
+    Given cluster file of rDNA regions from select and either paired-end or single-end reads, assembles the mapped reads into pseduocontig 'seeds', and uses those with the reads to runde fere novo and de novo assembly with SPAdes

     positional arguments:
-      clustered_loci_txt    output from riboSelect
+      clustered_loci_txt    output from select

     required named arguments:
       -r REFERENCE_GENBANK, --reference_genbank REFERENCE_GENBANK